Lazerbeak12345/chaml/README.md

 }))();
 ```

-#### import
+### self.import

 - Takes 2 args
   - A string that must refer to either a module name, a Unix-style url to a
 file (extention not needed), or to a URL resorce that the OS can handle.
+    - NOTE: this file can also be a Redox style URL an IPFS style adress, or a
+      git adress.
   - An optional callback
 - Returns the value
 - When module is called, the module has no access to anything else and is
 gennerally treated as its own seperate, private program.
 Said module may
   also call import.

-Furthermore, the module is logically wrapped around a
+The imported module is logically wrapped around a function, the return of which
-function, witch is what logically becomes the return of `import`.
+is what becomes the return of [[self.import]].

-#### useSyntax

-What I'm going for here is a clean way where the file "imports" a library, and
-that library then allows for alien syntax below that import
+### self.useSyntax

 ##### useSyntax proposal 2